chandrabhu/crud-operation-using-modal/README.md

 # crud-operation-using-modal

+Using Modal On Table
-Create, Read, Update and Delete Operation by Using Modal On table
+Operations -- Create, Select, Read, Update and Delete Technologies -- AJAX and PHP